-The Governors assess the other principal risks and uncertainties facing the Trust as follows:
+The Governors assess the other principal risks and uncertainties facing the Academy as follows:

 - The Academy has considerable reliance on continued Government funding through the ESFA and there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms. - Failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Academy's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Governors continue to review and ensure that appropriate measures are in place to mitigate these risks. - Reputational the continuing success of the Academy is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
-To mitigate this risk Governors ensure that student success and achievement are closely monitored and reviewed. - Safeguarding and child protection the Governors continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline. - Staffing the success of the Academy is reliant on the quality of its staff and so the Governors monitor and review policies and procedures to ensure continued development and training of staff as well as ensuring there is clear succession planning. - Fraud and mismanagement of funds The Academy has appointed a non employed Trustee to carry out checks on financial systems and records as required by the Academy Financial Handbook.
+To mitigate this risk Governors ensure that student success and achievement are closely monitored and reviewed. - Safeguarding and child protection the Governors continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline. - Staffing the success of the Academy is reliant on the quality of its staff and so the Governors monitor and review policies and procedures to ensure continued development and training of staff as well as ensuring there is clear succession planning. - Fraud and mismanagement of funds The Academy has appointed a Responsible Officer to carry out checks on financial systems and records as required by the Academy Financial Handbook.
+The Academy has in place a new Responsible Officer for the following financial year.
 All finance staff and Governors receive training to keep them up to date with financial practice requirements and develop their skills in this area.